kurttheviking/orchard-js/README.md

 **Complex case**

 The `key` property of the key configuration object can also be an `Array` of `String`, `Numbers`, and Promises.
-Each element of the key array is resolved, then concatenated with `:` (e.g. `jaeger:iv:7`).
-Note that if `keyPrefix` was provided during instantiation, it is similarly added to the key string (`app-cache:jaeger:iv:7`).
+Each element of the key array is resolved, then concatenated with a semicolon (e.g. `jaeger:iv:7`).
+If `keyPrefix` was provided during Orchard instantiation, it is similarly added to the key string (e.g. `app-cache:jaeger:iv:7`).

-In addition key-level `expires` can be a duration object containing one or more of `days`, `hours`, `minutes`, and `seconds` parameters -- exactly the same mechanics as `defaultExpires` described earlier.
+In addition, key-level `expires` can be a duration object containing one or more of `days`, `hours`, `minutes`, and `seconds` parameters -- exactly the same mechanics as `defaultExpires` described earlier.

 ```
 var cache = new Orchard('redis://localhost');